davemo/thi-challenge-prototype/README.md

 ## Running the "App" with Lineman (and Grunt)

-The app was built and configured using [Lineman](https://github.com/testdouble/lineman).
+The prototype was built and configured using [Lineman](https://github.com/testdouble/lineman).

 AJAX endpoint mocks exist as a simple express.js app running in node.js